 Set the printer's baud rate to 4800 to match the VAXstation 2000 system unit's printer port baud rate.
-(Refer to the documentation that shipped with the printer for setting the baud rates.)
+(Refer to the documentation that shipped with the printer for instructions on setting the baud rate.)
 Then check the following list to see what procedures you need to follow for the proper operation of your printer.

 - For systems running ULTRIX operating system software, you must set the printer for 7-bit ASCII.
-(Refer to the documentation that shipped with the printer to set 7-bit ASCII.) - The LA210 printer requires that the XOFF and Wrap be enabled.
+(Refer to the documentation that shipped with the printer.) - The LA210 printer requires that XOFF and Wrap are enabled.
 (Refer to the LA210 documentation for switch-toggling information.)